-1.1 EMM/MDM Console
+1.1 EMM/MDM console

-EMM solutions typically take the form of an EMM console-a web application that allows IT administrators to manage their organization, devices, and apps.
-To support these functions for Android, the console must be integrated with the Application Programming Interfaces (APIs) and User Interface (UI) components provided by Android Enterprise.
+EMM solutions typically take the form of an EMM console - a web application you develop that allows IT admins to manage their organization, devices, and apps.
+To support these functions for Android, the user must integrate the console with the APIs and UI components provided by Android Enterprise.